Tamschi/flourish/flourish/README.md

 When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), `flourish` can model asynchronous-and-cancellable resource loads.
 See the crate `flourish-extra` for example combinators and `flourish-extensions` to use them conveniently through constructor extensions.

-This makes it a suitable replacement for most standard use cases of RxJS-style observables, though with the included runtime it may debounce propagation and as such isn't suited for sequences.
+This makes it a suitable replacement for most standard use cases of RxJS-style observables, though *with the included runtime* it **may debounce propagation and as such isn't suited for sequences**.
 (You should probably prefer channels for those. flourish does work well with reference-counted resources, however, and can flush them from stale unsubscribed signals. //TODO)

 ## Known Issues